obsidiansoft-io/fa-icons/README.md

 ## Sponsorship

-Development of the fa-icon is currently sponsored by [ObsidianSoft](https://obsidiansoft.io/) and generously supported by contributions from individuals.
+Development of the fa-icons is currently sponsored by [ObsidianSoft](https://obsidiansoft.io/) and generously supported by contributions from individuals.

 ## Translations